moniquejb/moniquejb/README.md

 - [Cristina Conrique Psychology](https://github.com/moniquejb/cristina-conrique-psychology) (commercial & most recent project)

 ## What's next for me?
-Although I have most of my experience in JavaScript, React, CSS/SCSS and HTML- I am eager to learn any language/library/framework necessary to move ahead and improve in this industry.
+After working on a freelance job for a company in Durban, South Africa, called [Nologo Studios](https://www.nologostudios.com)- I was offered a full-time position as a Front end Developer!!
+I am learning so much and I'm excited about the future!

- - **Currently learning:** Vue.js
+ - **Currently learning:** Vue.js, Vuex, Typescript
- - **Currently working on:** Freelance Work

 Other social profiles below.
 Thanks for dropping by!